tarikly/digitalocean-kubernetes-challenge/tarikly-kubernetes-challenge.md

 ## Name of Project
-* The name of your project
+* Deploy an internal container registry

 ## Link to Your Github or Gitlab Repo
 * https://github.com/tarikly/digitalocean-kubernetes-challenge